pkimpel/retro-220/software/BALGOL/README.txt

 BALGOL-Build-Notes.txt
     Notes for bootstrapping the BALGOL Generator and Compiler programs from source code and generating loadable tapes for each one.
+A somewhat reformatted version of these notes is in the "BuildingBALGOL" wiki page.

 BALGOL-Generator/
     Compiler generator program to build versions of the BAC-220 compiler